 Story

-My brother Max and I are taking on the London Marathon 2026 to support our step-father Alan and raise money for Prostate Cancer Research.
+My brother Max and I are taking on the London Marathon 2026 in memory of our step-father Alan and raise money for Prostate Cancer Research.

 In September our step-father Alan was diagnosed with terminal cancer of prostate origin.
-He is now in palliative care.
+He sadly passed in February.

-Unfortunately, due to the rarity of his case, consultants have been unable to determine which type of cancer it is, though they agree that the likely cause was from Alan's intense radiotherapy treatment from 17 years ago, when he was diagnosed with prostate cancer.
+Unfortunately, due to the rarity of his case, consultants were unable to determine which type of cancer it is, though they agree that the likely cause was from Alan's intense radiotherapy treatment from 17 years ago, when he was diagnosed with prostate cancer.

-Alan's attitude throughout his battle is one of upmost resilience and bravery - once again proving how much of a role model he continues to be to his wife, sister, children and grandchildren.
+Alan's attitude throughout his battle was one of upmost resilience and bravery - once again proving how much of a role model he continued to be to his wife, sister, children and grandchildren.

 Our connection to Prostate Cancer Research started more than 15 years ago.
 In 2016, Alan ran the London Marathon as part of the Prostate Cancer Research team.
 In 2017 he, with our mother, Julie, trekked The Great Wall of China for Prostate Cancer Research too.
 Outside of fundraising, Alan also featured in the PCR magazine, where he spoke of his 2008 prostate cancer diagnosis (PSA 375, Gleason 5+5), and particularly about the impact of having a prognosis of 3 to 5 years.
 His bravery to speak about his experience has hopefully helped to inspire other sufferers and their families, offering them both hope and encouragement at such a difficult time.